 S.B.
-No. 596 aims to enhance the reporting requirements for the Department of Family and Protective Services (DFPS) regarding the placement of children and the suits filed by the department.
+No. 596 aims to enhance the reporting requirements for the Department of Family and Protective Services (DFPS) regarding child placements and legal actions.
 The bill amends Sections 264.017(b) and (f) of the Family Code to include additional data points in the annual report provided to the legislature and made available to the public.
-Notably, the report will now include information on the outcomes of each suit filed by the department and the type of placement of the child during the pendency of the suit.
+Notably, the report will now include information on the outcomes of suits filed by the department and the type of placement of children during the pendency of these suits.
 Furthermore, the bill mandates that the department publish a monthly report detailing various statistics related to parental child safety placement agreements, including the number of children placed, their demographics, and the average duration of such placements.

 Statutes affected: Introduced: Family Code 264.017 (Family Code 264)